apache/qpid-dispatch/doc/book/link_routing.rst

 ============

 This feature was introduced in Qpid Dispatch 0.4.
+This feature was significantly updated in Qpid Dispatch 0.6.

 Link-routing is an alternative strategy for routing messages across a network of routers.
 With the existing message-routing strategy, each